Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential

-where $\langle V^{2}(x)\rangle - \langle V(x)\rangle^{2}=\bar{n}U_{0}^{2}/\sqrt{\sqrt{2}\pi}\zeta$.
-The random distribution of the spikes shows variations with some local concentrations considerably different from $\bar{n}$.
-Broad basin-like domains with $\langle V(x)\rangle_{b}\approx\langle V(x)\rangle$ (here $\langle V(x)\rangle_{b}$ stands for the potential averaged over the basin region) located between stronger peaks of $V(x)$ produce effectively potential minima and can localize the condensate there.
-Let us consider fluctuation with the local concentration of spikes $n<\bar{n}$ of the length $l$ producing potential $V_{\rm loc}$.
-For a complete void with $n=0$, the probability is given by $\exp(-\bar{n}l)$ with the number of the voids $\sim L/l\times\exp(-\bar{n} l)$.
-This void-like fluctuation becomes sufficient to localize the BEC if $l\gtrsim\pi/\sqrt{\langle V(x)\rangle}$.
-Since the probability of large basin-like regions or voids is small, for finite length systems, it can strongly depend on the $x_{s}$ realization at all equal other parameters of the disorder.
+\sks{While $\langle V(x)\rangle$ and $\langle C(d)\rangle$ present $x_{\rm s}-$ realization-independent statistical characteristics of the random potential \eqref{eqn:3}, the random distribution of the spikes can show various realization-dependent patterns of local concentrations, which can localize the BEC beyond the Anderson localization physics.} Broad basin-like domains with $\left(\langle V(x)\rangle_{b}-\langle V(x)\rangle\right)^{2}\ll\, \bar{n}U_{0}^{2}/\zeta $ (here $\langle V(x)\rangle_{b}$ stands for the potential averaged over the basin region) located between stronger peaks of $V(x)$ produce regions with the effective potential minima which can localize the condensate.
+Next,let us consider fluctuations with the local concentration of spikes $n<\bar{n}$ of the length $l$ producing local potential $V_{\rm loc}<\langle V(x)\rangle$.
+For a complete void with $n=0$, the probability of its realization is given by $\exp(-\bar{n}l)$ with the number of voids $\sim L/l\times\exp(-\bar{n} l).$ This void-like fluctuation becomes sufficient to localize the BEC if $l\gtrsim\pi/\sqrt{\langle V(x)\rangle}.$ Since the probability of large basin-like regions or voids is small, for finite length systems, it can strongly depend on the $x_{\rm s}$ realization at all equal other parameters of the disorder.
+This combination of localization in the basin-like potentials and the voids is critical for the understanding of the spin-related effect in the ground state of the BEC in a random potential.
+Detailed analysis of localized states in random one-dimensional potentials has been done in Ref. \cite{Azbel:1983}. $\left(\langle V(x)\rangle_{b}-\langle V(x)\rangle\right)^{2}\ll\, \bar{n}U_{0}^{2}/\zeta $ (here $\langle V(x)\rangle_{b}$ stands for the potential averaged over the basin region) located between stronger peaks of $V(x)$ produce regions with the effective potential minima which can localize the condensate.
+Next, let us consider fluctuations with the local concentration of spikes $n<\bar{n}$ of the length $l$ producing local potential $V_{\rm loc}<\langle V(x)\rangle$.
+For a complete void with $n=0$, the probability of its realization is given by $\exp(-\bar{n}l)$ with the number of voids $\sim L/l\times\exp(-\bar{n} l).$ This void-like fluctuation becomes sufficient to localize the BEC if $l\gtrsim\pi/\sqrt{\langle V(x)\rangle}.$ Since the probability of large basin-like regions or voids is small, for finite length systems it can strongly depend on the $x_{s}$ realization at all equal other parameters of the disorder.